RiotGamesCookbooks/nexus-cookbook/README.md

 Recipes
 =======

-* default - installs and configures a Nexus installation
+* default - installs and configures a Nexus installation.
+Will use either `nexus::nginx` or `nexus::jetty` when corresponding `nexus::ssl::nginx` or
+`nexus::ssl:jetty` flags are set.
 * nginx - installs and configures an nginx server that will proxy the Nexus server with SSL
+* jetty - creates a directory and writes a keystore file to the node.
+The default recipe will call this when the `nexus::ssl::jetty` is true, which will add more customization to the jetty.xml file for Nexus.
 * cli - installs packages at compilation time and uses `chef_gem` to instal the nexus_cli gem.
 Primarily used by the LWRPs of this cookbook.
-* group, hosted, proxy - recipe abstractions that get the appropriate entry from the data bag item and create repositories on the Nexus server.
+* group, hosted, proxy - recipe abstractions that get the appropriate entry from the nexus data bag and create repositories on the Nexus server.

 Usage
 =====